DoE Analysis (Design of Experiments)

 Randomization

-Enable Randomize run order to shuffle the experimental conditions.
-Randomization prevents systematic bias from run order and is recommended for actual experiments.
+Randomize run order is on by default and shuffles the experimental conditions.
+Randomization prevents systematic bias from run order, so leaving it on is recommended for actual experiments.
+Turn it off to keep the orthogonal array's row order.

 Generate the Dataset

 After previewing the array, click Generate to add it as a dataset.
 The response column is created empty.
-Double-click cells in the data table to enter your experimental results.
+To enter your experimental results, select Edit Data from the table menu in the top-right corner of the data table.

 Run an Analysis